RADAR-base/RADAR-Docker/dcompose-stack/firebase-app-server/README.md

     ```
     This will output the CSV files in the directory `/home/ubuntu/xmpp-server-extras/logs-parser/files` which contain three files for each day (One for Executions, One for Delivery and One for Errors).

+- `install-systemd` Run the xmpp server in a systemd environment as part of system startup.

 ## Other information

 If you are in a development environment, It may be worth trying to use the new and improved [RADAR-AppServer](https://github.com/RADAR-base/RADAR-Appserver/tree/dev).
 It exposes REST endpoints along with supporting the legacy XMPP and has secure integration with the Management Portal.